khalidgt95/Python-Projects/Chap1 - Object oriented design/Case Study - Iris system design.md

         * How software components are going to be implemented and class definitions
     4. ## Physical View
         * How different components are integrated and deployed
+        * How software is going to be installed on physical hardware
     5. ## Context View
         * External actors or APIs that will interact with the system
 * Let's start with context view for a first level understanding